sonnyding1/blog-astro/src/content/blog/20230319-so-vits-svc.md

 ---
+title: Voice conversion with so-vits-svc
 pubDatetime: 2023-03-19T07:22:56Z
-title: Voice Conversion with so-vits-svc
 postSlug: voice-conversion-with-so-vits-svc
 featured: true
 draft: false
 tags:
   - project
-ogImage: ""
 description: In this post, I will briefly describe how I trained a voice conversion model using this so-vits-svc 4.0 repository.
 ---
 ## Table of contents

 ## Introduction